Guest Posting – It’s Just Plain Smart

 Subject: Hi David – Loved the post on Boosting Your Production

-I always come across your site on YouTube and in Google’s search and I have come across many great personal development posts.
+I always come across your site in Google search and YouTube.
 I just wanted to reach out to you and see if you would allow me to do a guest post.

 My thinking was to write about the 10 tools you can use to eliminate procrastination, however if you have a better idea, I’m very open to it!

-You can reach me anytime at Leo@BeYourBest.com, Skype beyourbest or by phone at – 555-555-555.
+You can reach me anytime at Leo@TimeToBeYourBest.com.
 I look forward to your thoughts.

-Guest posting is a highly successful form of content marketing and when done correctly it provides a great user experience and a lot of valuable information.
+Guest posting is a highly successful form of content marketing and when done correctly it provides a great user experience, lots of valuable information and can generate a great deal of traffic your website.

 So make sure to add it to your arsenal of traffic getting techniques.